 - “Did I Cheat Mort Subite?”: September 2007, Vol. 28, No. 5.

 Jackson’s final essay for All About Beer, published after his death.

-Jackson's spoken voice was a Yorkshire tang delivered sotto voce, and punctuated by an oft-repeated "but I digress," as many would sit, entranced by yet another wonderful story.
+Jackson's spoken voice was a Yorkshire tang delivered sotto voce, punctuated by an oft-repeated "but I digress," after many would sit entranced by yet another wonderful story.

 What did Jackson's written voice sound like?

 Here he is, from "A Twist on Tradition: The Right Beer, Dish by Dish," a 1983 Washington Post byline (his first for that paper) on choosing beer, not wine, for the American tradition of the Thanksgiving meal.